LiliBruk2/100-days-of-code/r1-log.md

 ### Day 53: May 15, 2018

 **Today's Progress**: Reviewing props, propTypes, and default props by making components for a simple recipe app UI.
 Quite fun making UIs with components!

+### Day 54 - 55: May 16 - 17, 2018

+**Today's Progress**: Reviewing state, component architecture (where state lives, how state flows, stateless components, etc.), and how to attach events to components.